BYU-ITC-344/byu-itc-344.github.io/hw-7/index.md

 1. Take a snapshot of your **Ubuntu Server**VM

-1. Open a terminal and create the following users:
+1. Inside your VM.
+Open a terminal and create the following users:

   - analyst1
   - intern1